 “It was great to sample these different subjects in Year 8 to discover what I liked, taking classes ranging from Home Economics to German, Woodwork to Music, and Agriculture to History.
 (It was a big surprise to me to find I was good at Metalwork and had topped the class!).
 From being able to try out all these subjects, I also discovered that the animal husbandry and agriculture subjects were fascinating and I wanted to learn more.
 Plus, due to a Queensland government loophole, I got a free bus pass if I studied agriculture.
 So that was my decision made.”

 Gillian excelled in her agricultural studies, however she had no idea that it was to become the basis of the very successful and well-deserved career she enjoys today.
 Gillian went on to complete her undergraduate studies at The University of Queensland, which led to Environmental Scientist jobs working on mine sites and contaminated land projects in Queensland, New South Wales and the Northern Territory.

-Fast-forward to 2016 and Gillian now owns her own company, where she applies her hard-earned soil science skills to assessing and remediating contaminated sites.
+Fast-forward to present day and Gillian now owns her own company, where she applies her hard-earned soil science skills to assessing and remediating contaminated sites.
 She is the immediate Past President of Soil Science Australia (Queensland Branch) and is a well-respected scientist whose skills in soil science are nationally acknowledged.

-Gillian has since returned to Corinda State High, where she says that she
+Gillian has since returned to Corinda State High School, where she says that she

 ‘I think the school has a fantastic facility that can be used to show the links between agriculture and human health, between the soil and biological / physical / chemical processes, and between food production and survival.
 This is one that should be promoted widely as a great strength of the school.’